kelpup/kelpup.github.io/Home/index.md

 ### Mission Statement

 The goal of this project is to create a simple, easy to use linux distribution.
-It is our hope that the distro will be accessable and educational to underprivileged students interested in computer science.
+It is our hope that the distro will be accessible and educational to underprivileged students interested in computer science.
 The distribution should be bootable off of a flashdrive, and simplistic enough to run on older, slower machines.

 ### Getting Started